kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis_cleaning.md

     Name: Property Address, dtype: object

 For those that have postcodes they seem to be always at the end of the address followed by a comma.
 Postcodes are annoying to work with as they aren't fixed length and can have a space or not a space.
-For this we will rely on the format of the address being relatively consistent and strip the postcode from the end then check it looks like a postcode rather than resorting to complex regex.
+For this we will rely on the format of the address being relatively consistent.
+Strip the postcode from the end then check if it looks like a postcode, rather than resorting to complex regex.
 At least I can count on all Northern Ireland postcodes starting with BT which is nice.

 ```python